 Short Biographical Note

 Fr.
-René Dubroux M.E.P.
+René Dubroux, M.E.P.
 (1914-1959) born in Lorraine/France and a member of the missionary institute “Missions Etrangères de Paris”.
-In 1959 he was betrayed by a dose associate and eliminated as a mere hindrance in the guerrillas’ path.
+In 1959 he was betrayed by a close associate and eliminated as a mere hindrance in the guerrillas’ path.
 He died in Palay (Champasak).

 Fr.
-Lucien Galan M.E.P.
-(1921-1968) from France and a member of the missionary institute “Missions Etrangères de Paris”, started his missionary life in China, visited some isolated catechumens on the Boloven plateau.
+Lucien Galan, M.E.P.
+(1921-1968) from France and a member of the missionary institute “Missions Etrangères de Paris”, started his missionary life in China and visited some isolated catechumens on the Boloven plateau.
 Because of the looming danger, his Laotian pupil Thomas Khampheuane (1952-1968), aged 16, had decided to go along.
 On their way back, enemies lay in wait, Both were killed at Paksong (Champasak) in 1968.